duckduckgo/duckduckgo-privacy-extension/README.md

 - [Node.js](https://nodejs.org/en/)
 - A Google Chrome executable (you must have the browser installed on your machine)

-To install dependencies, just run `npm install'.
+To install dependencies, just run `npm install`.

-For tests, run 'npm test'.
+For tests, run `npm test`.